Ayurvedic Nutrition

 • Digestive inflammation: Bloating, gas, dry constipation

-• Skin dryness: Cracking, flaking without overt redness
+• Skin dryness: Cracking, flaking without much redness

 Kapha-Type Inflammation: The Swollen Congestion